-To explore the role of partial consumer information, extend the model as follows.
-For every consumer type G, there is a distinct variable w_G which represents a noisy private signal of θ that type-G consumers observe.
+Extend the model as follows.
+For every consumer type given by a DAG G, there is a distinct variable w_G which represents a noisy private signal of θ that type-G consumers observe.
 These consumers admit w_G as a variable in their causal model, such that $R(w_G)$ is contained in the set of nodes that represent θ , and w_G itself is not a parent of any other node.
 Thus, the consumer understands that w_G is merely a signal of the exogenous state variables, and therefore not a (direct or indirect) cause of any other variable.
 For instance, G can be